ZoloLongZhuo/zhuolong/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Zhuo Long is a research assistant of artificial intelligence at Shenzhen Key Lab. of Media Security, whose leader is Prof. Jiwu Huang, FIEEE.
+His research interests involve computer vision, image processing and security in AI, such as forensics and data hiding.
+He is passionate about deep learning and has rich experiences in programming.
+He is self-motivated and good at finding the novel insight into new researches.
+Meanwhile, Zhuo participated in many international AI competitions and won some good place.